How to Calculate Years Between Two Dates in Excel (2 Methods)

 to round up years to the nearest integer values.

-Read More: Calculate Years and Months between Two Dates in Excel (6 Approaches)
+Read More: How to Calculate Years from Today in Excel

 2. Count Years Between Two Dates Using the DATEDIF Function in Excel